 Describe the current status of the project and outline the relationship of the project to other developments or actions that may relate whether or not they have been approved.
 The consequences of not proceeding with the project should also be discussed.

 1.4 The environmental impact statement (EIS) process

-The purpose of this section is to make clear the methodology and objectives of the environmental impact statement under the Environmental Protection Act 1994.
+The purpose of this section is to make clear the methodology and objectives of the environmental impact statement under the relevant legislation.

 1.4.1 Methodology of the EIS